rohan9kulkarni/rohankulkarni.github.io/content/physics_literature/ug/qm.md

 ### <span style="color:orange">Introductory Books </span>

 There are a LOT of introduction to QM books out there.
 These ones according to me are the ones with the highest impact/page ratio.
+My top recommendation would be the lecture notes by Barton Zweibach for 8.04,8.05 (8.06 will be considered in the Adv.QM literature post) - see below in Video lectures.

 - <span style = "color:#3db18b"> **Introduction to Quantum Mechanics - David.J.Griffiths** </span> <br>The holy grail of all books for beginners in Quantum mechanics.
 He is reading a story to you.
 Chapter 1 and 2 are dedicated to the very basic yet extremely important concepts of QM.
 Solve most of the problems in these chapters to make a concrete foundation.
 The book is divided into two parts (in any logical course, you will do one part in a single semester course).
   The second part of the book can get fairly advanced at times.
 It definitely covers almost everything that one would need before transitioning to QFT.